 Originally stark white, these new homeowners were eager to flood the spaces with colour to bring character to the house, but also to ensure it didn’t look like everyone else’s.

 The kitchen island is wrapped in pink, mimicking the soft blush hue of the tiled splashback behind.
 Among the browns, greys and whites of the space, the colour is not too rich, but not too subtle.
-It really ties in all the colours to create a tasteful palette.
+It ties in all the colours to create a tasteful palette.

 Related articles: